-By nature, I am a glass half-empty kind of girl.
+By nature, I am a glass-half-empty kind of girl.
 But I have been working on that.
 Maturity and personal growth have helped me to find the good even in a seemingly dismal situation.
 So, I have been surprisingly at peace with the impending job loss.
-Ramping up our debt free efforts and pursuing financial freedom began at just the right time.
-Along the way I have been working to create new streams of income and decrease my dependence on the paycheck that I receive from my full-time employer.
+Ramping up our debt-free efforts and pursuing financial freedom began at just the right time.
+Along the way, I’ve been working to create new streams of income and decrease my dependence on the paycheck that I receive from my full-time employer.
 It was all preparation for this journey.

 7 Strategies to Prepare for a Job Loss

 If your budget is like mine, then you have items in it that are ‘wants’ but not necessarily needs.
 Take some time to review your budget and focus on the expenses that are absolutely necessary to keep your household running.
 Dave Ramsey refers to these expenses as The Four Walls: Food, Shelter (including utilities), basic clothing, and transportation.
 Tally up the amount of these expenses and that will give you a good idea of what your bare-bones budget looks like.
 You might also include other expenses like internet and phone.
 Now is not the time to go off-grid because you’ll likely be networking, filling our applications, and sending out resumes to secure your next job.
 I’d recommend implementing this budget right away.
 If your job ends in 3 months, prepare yourself now by immediately implementing this reduced budget.